hharryyf/codeforcepractice/README.md

 Something very important to notice is the mex query can be treated as the first position we cannot let matching= value (i.e. the first position the full flow is not possible). https://vjudge.net/problem/CodeForces-1139E

+367. Scalar Queries (diff=2300, math)
+The most important for this is simplify f(l, r) as the sum of contribution of a[i] times ord(l, r, a[i]).
+Learn some math derivation techniques from this.